vratidc/vratidc.github.io/_projects/17_Dragonfly.md

 ***Time - Cuts & Transitions :*** In order to plan the narrative with parallel plot-points in a temporal manner, the narrative was visualised as a timeline.
 The two scenes, the starting and ending credits, along with potential visual and audio cues to prompt attention shifts from one plot-point to another can be seen in the image below.

-{% include gallery id="gallery1" caption="The Narrative Structure of Dragonfly" %}
+{% include flexgallery id="flexgallery1" caption="The narrative structure of Dragonfly - spatial representation with plot-points (left) and temporal representation with audio and visual cues (right)" %}

 ### 1.3.
 Equipment Selection

 ***Camera & Audio Equipment :*** As the VR film was to have stereoscopic  3D, it was decided to use hi-resolution GoPro cameras for recording the videos, which would later be stitched into equirectangular images.
 For this purpose, a camera rig was designed and fabricated at IDC School of Design to hold ten cameras (see images below).
 For recording the dialogues during the permormance, a wireless microphone system was chosen for remote monitoring.

 {% include gallery id="gallery2" caption="The rig designed to hold 10 GoPro cameras" %}

 ### 1.4.
 Planning the Production